 That’s when our minds go to the races.

-We’re not going to worry about tomorrow to the point where I’m sacrificing my hours of sleep right now, so these two could be gasping for breath.
+We’re not going to worry about tomorrow.
+I won’t sacrifice my hours of sleep right now.
+These two could be gasping for breath.

-If you find yourself having a hard time relaxing, these two holistic healing methods (mediation and breathwork) can help you get to sleep, but make sure you will sleep.
+If you find yourself having a hard time relaxing, these two holistic healing methods can help.
+Mediation and breathwork can help you get to sleep.
+However, make sure you will sleep.

-I played with breathwork now and then, but literally, it wasn’t until I started doing all this and treating my whole person consistently that I could heal.
+I played with breathwork now and then.
+However, it wasn’t until I started doing all this consistently.
+By treating my whole person, I could heal.

 So remember, guys, try not to get overwhelmed.

-Roll out a small 12-minute exercise, very small, because what’s so important is that it’s consistent.
+Roll out a small 12-minute exercise, small because what’s so important is that it’s consistent.

 You can continually expand later.

-Just make sure you start somewhere, and you’re just doing enough exercises to fit into your day because that’s going to change if you can engage your mind and body and balance yourself.
+Just make sure you start somewhere.
+Ensure you’re doing enough exercises to fit into your day.
+This will change if you can engage your mind and body.
+It will help you balance yourself.

 Thank you!